etn-ccis/blui-react-native-workflows/login-workflow/docs/customization.md

 The authentication workflow hides your application content behind a private routing mechanism that does not allow unauthenticated users to access any parts of the application.

 If there are routes / screens that you would like to be available without logging in (such as a Terms of Service page or a welcome screen), you need to provide these to the `AuthNavigationContainer` through the `extraRoutes` property.
 The content passed in here will be publicly accessible.
+You can also set the `initialRouteName` prop if you would like to load a different screen as the first screen of the workflow (e.g., a Welcome screen).
+Note that if you do this, you must provide a way to get from your custom screen to the 'Login' screen using the `navigation` prop.

 ```tsx
 const Stack = createStackNavigator();